Croatian Special Police order of battle in 1991–1995

 The order of battle of the Croatian Special Police Units (Specialne Jedinice Policije, SJP) in 1991–1995 included up to 30 individual special forces units subordinated to the Ministry of the Interior.
 The special police was created around the Ministry of the Interior's existing airborne special forces unit following an open revolt of the Croatian Serbs against the Government of Croatia in August 1990.
 It further developed with the increasing involvement of the Yugoslav People's Army in the conflict, supporting the Croatian Serbs.
 The conflict escalated into the Croatian War of Independence in 1991.
 The special police took part in the first clashes of the war in Pakrac and at the Plitvice Lakes.
 As Croatia had no army, the 3,000-strong special forces became the country's most effective fighting force.

 Even though several special police units were transformed into the Croatian National Guard (later renamed the Croatian Army) in 1991, the special police continued to operate throughout the war as special forces units supporting virtually all army operations.
 The last large deployment of the special police in the war occurred in Operation Storm in August 1995, when the force contributed 3,100 troops to the offensive.
 During the war, the special police units lost 179 troops killed, 790 wounded and 14 missing.

-The Special Police of the Republic of Croatia is the name for the special units of the Croatian police in charge of performing tasks in the fight against all forms of terrorism, ie in resolving hostage situations, kidnappings, the most serious forms of public disorder and arrests of armed individuals and groups in special conditions.
+The Special Police of the Republic of Croatia is the name for the special units of the Croatian police in charge of performing tasks in the fight against all forms of terrorism, i.e. in resolving hostage situations, kidnappings, the most serious forms of public disorder and arrests of armed individuals and groups in special conditions.